the-road-to-learn-react/the-road-to-react/manuscript/react-modern/props-handling.md

 ## Props Handling (Advanced)

 Props are passed from parent to child down the component tree.
 Since we use props to transport information from component to component frequently, and sometimes via other components which are in between, it is useful to know a few tricks to make passing props more convenient.
-Note that the following refactorings are recommended for you to learn different JavaScript/React patterns, though you can still build complete React applications without them.
+Note that while the following refactorings are recommended for you to learn different JavaScript/React patterns, you can still build complete React applications without them.
 Consider these advanced React techniques that will make your source code more concise.

 ### Object Destructuring

-Ater all, React props are a JavaScript object, else we couldn't access `props.list` or `props.onSearch` in our React components.
+After all, React props are a JavaScript object, else we couldn't access `props.list` or `props.onSearch` in our React components.
 Since `props` is an object which just passes information from one component to another component, we can apply a couple JavaScript tricks to it.
 For example, accessing an object's properties with modern [JavaScript object destructuring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment):

 {title="Code Playground",lang="javascript"}
 ~~~~~~~